nodemcu/nodemcu-firmware/README.md

 ####Parameters
 event: string, which can be: "connection"，"reconnection"，"disconnection"，"receive"，"sent"<br />
 function cb(net.socket, [string]): callback function.
 The first param is the socket.<br />
-If  event is”receive”， the second param is received data in string.
+If  event is"receive"， the second param is received data in string.

 ####Returns
-null
+nil

 ####Example